ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-4-1.md

-Chapter: Techniques for Building Self-Awareness in Relation to Strategic Planning
+Techniques for Building Self-Awareness in Relation to Strategic Planning
 =================================================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," it is crucial to explore techniques for building self-awareness in relation to strategic planning.
 Self-awareness plays a pivotal role in understanding one's strengths, weaknesses, biases, and values, which are essential for effective strategic decision-making.
 In this chapter, we will delve into various strategies and approaches that can help individuals develop self-awareness and apply it to their strategic planning endeavors.